cobragroup/cocoabox/GUI_UserManual.md

 Pressing a button (e.g. "Label data", "Compute") performs the given operation or analysis using the parameter values specified above the button.
 The default values for each parameter can be changed by the user.

+Create a subfolder named "Data" within the main cocoabox folder, and move any .mat files to be imported there.

 ---

 ## Analysis steps (GUI tabs)